wallabyway/bim360-project-starter/README.md

 Note: Get your [Forge Key and Secret](http://forge.autodesk.com/myapps/) by following [this tutorial](https://forge-tutorials.autodesk.io/#create-an-account) and then give your Key permission to access your Hub [by provisioning it](https://forge-tutorials.autodesk.io/#provision-access-in-other-products)

 ```
+export KEY=1234;
+export TOKEN=1234;
-bim360cli login FORGE_KEY FORGE_SECRET
+bim360cli login
 ```

 > A browser will appear, and you will use this to login with your admin account.

-Set the environment by copying and pasting the token:
+From the browser, copy the text, into the terminal to set the TOKEN3 environment variable, like this...

 ```
-TOKEN2=1234;
 TOKEN3=1234;
 ```

-Check everything is working, by running this command:
+Check everything is working, by listing all the hubs:

 ```
-bim360cli listaccounts
+bim360cli listhubs
 ```

 ## RUN

-List the projects, and find your template project:
+Using one of the hubs listed, now List the projects and template project:

 ```
-bim360cli listprojects
+bim360cli listprojects <hub id>
 ```

-Using the template_id, run this command:
+Choose one of the template_id, and run this command to create a new project with the template.
+You will need to provide a project name, an email of the project-admin that will be assigned to the project

 ```
-bim360cli masterCreate <project_name> <template_project_id> <user_email>
+bim360cli masterCreate <hub id> <project_name> <template_project_id> <user_email>
 ```

-choose a project name, and the email of the project-admin you want to assign to the project initially.

-This will create a new project, and duplicate your template project.
-It will copy folders, files, and role permissions on the folders.
+It will take about 30 seconds to complete the process.
+The process includes copying folders, files, and role permissions on the folders.
+This command will complete and provide a browser link.
+Click on this link to see the new project, in BIM 360.

 <hr>